rhl.psych.ucla.edu

-To understand the biological mechanisms that explain how social relationships influence health, particularly close relationships like marital/spousal and family relationships.
+Understanding the biological aging mechanisms that explain how social relationships (and their loss) influence health, particularly close relationships like marital/spousal and family relationships.

 Our current research directions: